 Project Management is a unique field in that people generally don’t choose it as an initial career path.
 They enter via the back door through a technical field, or they want to learn project management theory with the goal of advancing into the role.
-For this reason, many people who practice project management are not well equipped with project management fundamentals.
+For this reason, many people who practice project management are generally not well equipped with project management fundamentals.

 There is, however, a such thing as a project management career.
 In large construction, oilfield, or industrial projects, project management will consist of a team whose only job description is to manage the project.
 When that project completes, they seek out the next large project to manage.